 There are countless marinade recipes available, but a simple and classic option is a combination of soy sauce, Worcestershire sauce, garlic, onion powder, brown sugar, and your choice of herbs and spices.
 Mix these ingredients together in a bowl or a resealable bag.

-See also How long to cook oxtails in crockpot on low
+See also How to cook fresh pumpkin for dogs

 Here’s a basic marinade recipe to get you started: